athena12341235/Project1/DATA/README.md

 Cornell University Computer Science department’s distribution hub for sentiment analysis research [1].
 When downloaded, the dataset appears as a folder named `review_polarity`, containing a subdirectory `txt_sentoken`, which is further divided into two subfolders: `pos` (1,000 positive reviews) and `neg` (1,000 negative reviews).
 Each review is stored as an individual plain-text file.
-For the purposes of our project, we ran a preprocessing script that consolidated and cleaned the data.
+For the purposes of our project, we ran a preprocessing script (`preprocessing.py` in the `SCRIPTS` folder of the repository) that consolidated and cleaned the data.
 We merged the 2,000 text files into a single structured CSV file, `review_polarity_clean.csv`, and applied text preprocessing steps including lowercasing, removal of punctuation and numbers, removal of stopwords, tokenization, and lemmatization.
 The resulting dataset contains 2,000 rows and 2 features:
 `clean_text` (the cleaned text of the review) and `label` (a binary indicator, with 1 for positive and 0 for negative).

 ## Provenance